GLSharpe/TestCafe-Example/README.md

 Create a test, titled whatever you like, that:

- Markup : * Navigates to the webpage.
+* Navigates to the webpage.
 * Uses your “enterLocations” method to search for a train from London Bridge to Brighton.
 * Clicks the “Return” radio button.
 * Clicks the “Tomorrow” button to set the out-bound date as tomorrow.
 * Clicks the “Next Day” button to set the in-bound date as the day after tomorrow.
 * Create a method in that checks that the date displayed in the in-bound date field is truly the day after the date displayed in the out-bound field.
 Let this method return a Boolean value and expect this value to be returned as true.
 (You can change the setup around and put in different values to test your method).

 ## Links